Vijendra K. Singh: Testimony

 In 2000, Singh testified before the Committee on Government Reform, led by Dan Burton, regarding the potential role of autoimmunity as a cause of autism.
 Part of his testimony centered on his findings of brain autoantibodies in autistic children.

 Alternative autism therapies

-Singh endorses the treatment of autism with nutraceuticals, transfer factors and glyconutrients.
-In addition, Singh "recommends treating autistic children with a range of immunological treatments, including steroids, intravenous immunoglobulin, plasmapheresis, and sphingomyelin."
+As of 2006, Singh endorsed the treatment of autism with nutraceuticals, transfer factors and glyconutrients.
+As of 2004, Singh "recommend[ed] treating autistic children with a range of immunological treatments, including steroids, intravenous immunoglobulin, plasmapheresis, and sphingomyelin."